-Femicide has grown into a silent cancer in the region as during the month of July, with only few days between the crimes, four women were murdered in the SWANA region.
-Naiyera Ashraf, 21-year-old Egyptian student, was stabbed to death in broad daylight outside Mansoura University by a fellow student whose marriage proposal she had rejected.
-Four days after that, on June 23rd, Iman Rashid, who is only 21 years old, was fatally shot on the campus of the Applied Sciences University in Amman.
-She was rushed to the hospital in a critical condition but was pronounced dead shortly after arriving.
+Femicide has grown into silent cancer in the region as during the month of July, with only a few days between the crimes, four women were murdered in the SWANA region.
+Naiyera Ashraf, a 21-year-old Egyptian student, was stabbed to death in broad daylight outside Mansoura University by a fellow student whose marriage proposal she had rejected.
+Four days after that, on June 23rd, Iman Rashid, who is only 21 years old, was fatally shot on the campus of Applied Sciences University in Amman.
+She was rushed to the hospital in critical condition but was pronounced dead shortly after arriving.

 Only one day after, in the United Arab Emirates of Sharjah, Lubna Mansour, a Jordanian university graduate, was found dead after being stabbed 15 times by her husband.
 It was later reported that the crime took place as a reaction to the wife's request for divorce.
 The fourth victim, Shaima Gamal, an Egyptian journalist, has been missing for three weeks after her husband reported her missing.
 Her body was discovered buried in her house's garden after a witness admitted his involvement in the crime her husband had committed.

 Based on official data gathered by EIGE, 444 women across 10 EU Member States were killed by their intimate partners in 2020.
 Do you know how many women are killed each year in the Southwest Asia and North Africa region?
 We can’t know because governments do not keep track of such crimes.
 Femicide is generally not recognized as a worth-noting incident, and its prevalence is not subject to nationally represented statistics.